merk/FOSCommentBundle/UPDATE.markdown

 2.0.x to 3.0.0

  * Thread identifiers are now specified by adding a `data-thread-id=""` attribute to the thread container.
 The old method is deprecated and will be removed in 3.0.
  * Introduced a new method to SortingInterface, `getNewPosition` which should return one of the two POSITION_ constants provided in the interface.
  * Minor changes to the templates to facilitate different sorting orders in javascript.
+ * There have been many modifications to templates supplied.
- * Removed fos_comment_comment_replies class in favour of fos_comment_comments which also encapsulates the entire comment tree
+ * Removed fos_comment_comment_replies class in favour of fos_comment_comments.
+   which also encapsulates the entire comment tree.
  * Removed the fos_comment_comment_depth_N class in favour of a data-depth attribute.
+ * The .fos_comment_replying class is now applied to the root comment object instead of the replying dom element.
+ * Added multiple twig variables to allow setting button classes without overriding entire blocks to add a class.

 2.0.2 to 2.0.3